saturnflyer/surrounded/README.md

     # this must be done to handle the mapping of roles to objects
     # pass an array of arrays with role name symbol and the object for that role
     map_roles([[:activator, activator],[:account, account]])

+    # or load extra objects, perform other functions, etc. if you need and then use super
+    account.perform_some_funtion
+    super
   end
   # these also must be done if you create your own initialize method.
   # this is a shortcut for using attr_reader and private